Tahiti Travel Guide

 How to get to the Tuamotu Archipelago?

 Air Tahiti flies to Rangiroa four times a day, twice daily to Tikehau, and daily to Manihi and Fakarava.
-The region is covered by two Air Tahiti passes, however they may only be used if you stay for a month or more: the Lagoon Pass and the Bora Bora/Tuamotu Pass.
-A charter airline, Air Archipels, flies to Tuamotu.
+The region is covered by two Air Tahiti Nui passes, however they may only be used if you stay for a month or more: the Lagoon Pass and the Bora Bora/Tuamotu Pass will save you money.

 Where is the Tuamotu archipelago located?